 Sometimes the next best thing to riding is reading about riding.
 The number of books on motorcycling cover everything from riding skills to adventure stories.
 Here are two recommendations.

-For the person who enjoys an adventure tale with historical significance, consider The Motorcycle Diaries by Ernesto Che Guevara, first published in 1993 and chronicling a nine month period in the early 1950’s when the author and a friend doubled up on an old Norton motorcycle to explore South America.
+For the rider who enjoys an adventure tale with historical significance, consider The Motorcycle Diaries by Ernesto Che Guevara (barnesandnoble.com).
+First published in 1993, this story chronicles a nine month period in the early 1950’s when the author and a friend doubled up on an old Norton motorcycle to explore South America.

-For riders who are looking for tips to ride better, take a look at A Twist of the Wrist by Keith Code, now in its second edition.
-While the cover illustration and subtext suggest the material is for aspiring racers, in fact any street rider will ride safer, more confidently, and ultimately faster by developing the skills Keith explains.
+For riders who are looking for tips on better riding, take a look at A Twist of the Wrist II by Keith Code (superbikeschool.com/shop).
+While the cover illustration and subtext suggest the book is for aspiring racers, in fact any street rider will ride safer, more confidently, and ultimately faster by developing the skills Keith explains.

 Idea #2 Tire Repair Kit

 A flat tire will spoil any day on the road, but for motorcyclists it’s the worst.
 Without a spare, and often far from services, riders have to be self-reliant.
-A tire repair kit can make all the difference between a long walk and a quick fix to get to a shop for a permanent repair.
-Motorcycle tire repair kits are designed for use on tubeless tires, which virtually every motorcycle sold in the last 40 years rides on.
+A tire repair kit can make the difference between a long walk and a quick fix than gets them to a shop for a more permanent repair.
+Motorcycle tire repair kits are designed for tubeless tires, which virtually every motorcycle sold in the last 40 years has.
 Repair steps are straightforward: a) find the leak; b) clean out the leak; c) insert a plug; and, d) reinflate the tire.
-Everything needed comes in the better kits.
+The better kits include everything that’s needed.
+Browse the major motorcycle etailers, Revzilla, Cycle Gear, and SportbikeTrackGear, to find a kit that fits your needs .

-Read more about motorcycle tire repair in How to Repair a Motorcycle Flat Tire
+Read How to Repair a Motorcycle Flat Tire for more on tire repairs.

 Idea #3 Motorcycle GPS